mm40/linux-sane-driver-fix-canon-p-215/README.md

 2. `git clone https://github.com/mm40/linux-sane-driver-fix-canon-p-215.git`
 3. `patch backends/backend/canon_dr.c < linux-sane-driver-fix-canon-p-215/sane-canon-p-215.patch`
 4. `cd backends`
 5. Run `./autogen.sh` until it works.
-I had to install `autoconf-archive` and `autopoint` for it to work.
+I had to install `autoconf-archive` and `autopoint` for it to work
 6. Run `./configure`, but if you get the warning that USB support won't be configured, install `libusb-dev` and run `./configure` again.
-After all, Canon P-215 IS a USB scanner.
+After all, Canon P-215 IS a USB scanner
 7. `make`